glicxu/DaliTrail/README.md

 The response includes dataset metadata (if present) and an ordered list of features with their distance in kilometres from the supplied coordinates.

 Inside the PWA, the Location view's Search button reads the downloaded GeoNames SQLite bundle directly in the browser (via sql.js) to surface nearby places of interest for the latest saved point.
-The first time you use it the app will fetch the sql.js runtime (cached afterwards), so make sure you are online once before relying on the feature offline.
+Use About -> GeoNames Data -> Download GeoNames to pick a state/region; the first time you run Search the app will fetch the sql.js runtime (cached afterwards), so make sure you are online once before relying on the feature offline.

 ## Backup & Restore

 Use the About tab in the PWA and expand *Backup & Restore* to export a JSON snapshot of all saved data (locations, notes, trail sessions, and GeoNames metadata).
 The same panel lets you load the file on another device to restore what you backed up.